How To Start A Nonprofit In Washington

 Hold Your Organizational Meeting & Adopt Bylaws

 Washington will expect your nonprofit to create and adopt corporate bylaws, and you should do so at your nonprofit’s organizational meeting—its first official meeting after incorporating with the state.
-Your nonprofit will need to adopt its bylaws before trying to open a bank account and before seeking 501(c)(3) federal tax-exempt status from the IRS.
+You will need to adopt Washington nonprofit bylaws before trying to open a bank account and before seeking 501(c)(3) federal tax-exempt status from the IRS.

 It isn’t easy to write corporate bylaws, but Northwest can help.
 When you hire Northwest, you can use our adaptable template for writing nonprofit bylaws, as well as numerous other free nonprofit forms, to help get things started.